TheCymaera/minecraft-sort-visualizer/README.md

 To add an algorithm:
 - Find an existing algorithm in the `algorithms` folder for reference.
 - Create a new file, and declare a function using the reference.
-- Register the algorithm in the `algorithms` array inside `SortVisualizerPlugin.java`.
+- Register the algorithm in the `algorithms` array inside `SortVisualizerPlugin.kt`.
 ```kotlin
 val algorithms = arrayOf<AlgorithmDetails>(
 	...